xlucas/ansible-openstack-inventory/README.md

 provider "ovh" {
   options {
     meta {
-      env             = "ansible_environment" // server metadata used to define environments groups          = "ansible_groups"      // server metadata used to define groups hostvars_prefix = "hostvars_"           // server metadata to be added to hostvars
+      environment     = "ansible_environment" // server metadata used to define environments groups          = "ansible_groups"      // server metadata used to define groups hostvars_prefix = "ansible_hostvar_"    // server metadata to be added to hostvars
       user            = "image_original_user" // image metadata used to guess ssh user }